dwdjitendra-cloud/Focus-Object-Detection-in-Video-Interviews/README.md

 # Focus & Object Detection in Video Interviews

 This project is a practical video proctoring system for interviews.
-It uses client-side AI (TensorFlow.js) to detect focus loss, multiple people, suspicious objects, drowsiness, and optional background audio, then records timestamped events and produces PDF/CSV reports.
+It uses client-side AI (TensorFlow.js) to detect focus loss, multiple people, suspicious objects, drowsiness, and  background audio, then records timestamped events and produces PDF/CSV reports.

 The codebase is split into a React + TypeScript frontend and an Express + MongoDB backend.